gms-electronics/GMS-License/README.md

 ## Can I reuse this license for my own projects?
 Absolutely, feel free to dedistribute your own projects with this license.
 [We made a template](licensetemplate.md) just for people like you :)

+## What kind of projects are adapt for this kind of license?
+Our company is a spin off of a large consumer electronics repair company, we have made this license to allow our customers to use it and anybody who might find use for it in an end user setting.
+Our software is not made for direct competitors or simple resellers.
+An example for you might be software that you want to commercially redistribute but also allow for it to be used for free in selfhosted (commercial or not) situations.

+## Who is this license not made for?
+Anybody who wants either total free float of the software or total restrictions on the source code.

 # License Matrix
 The table below shows you the most common use cases.
 | Scenario                                                                                                                        | Is my use allowed?                    |